WebOfTrust/ietf-si/draft-kgriffin-si.md

 #
 # Delete this comment when you are done.
 #
-title: "TODO - Your title"
+title: "Schema Immutability"
-abbrev: "TODO - Abbreviation"
+abbrev: "SI"
-docname: draft-todo-yourname-protocol-latest
+docname: draft-kgriffin-si-latest
 category: info

 ipr: trust200902